jimhigson/oboe.js/README.md

 The callback is also given the path the match was found at.
-It is sometimes preferable to register a wide-matching pattern and use the path parameter to decide what to do instead of registering a seperate callback for every possible json path that we might have an interest in.
+It is sometimes preferable to register a wide-matching pattern and use the path parameter to decide what to do instead of registering a separate callback for every possible json path that we might have an interest in.

 Say we're making some kind of social site that puts the json for a page into one response and the top level objects in the json response can arrive in any order: